lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 An All-1 fragment indicates that the transmission is finished.
 Since the last window is not full, the MIC will be used to detect if all the fragments have been received.
 A correct MIC indicates the end of the transmission.

-If All-1 frag has not been received, the receiver expects a new window.
+If All-1 fragment has not been received, the receiver expects a new window.
 It waits for the next fragment.
 If the window value has not changed, the received fragments are part of a retransmission.
 A receiver that has already received a fragment should discard it, otherwise it completes its bitmap.
-If all the bits of the bitmap are set to one, the receiver clear the bitmap and wait for the next window without waiting for an All-0 frag.
+If all the bits of the bitmap are set to one, the receiver clear the bitmap and wait for the next window without waiting for an All-0 fragment.
 While the receiver waits for next window and if the window value is set to the next value, and All-1 fragment with the next value window arrived the receiver goes to error and abort the transmission, it drops the fragments.

 If the receiver receives an All-0 fragment, it stays in the same state.
 Sender may send one fragment per window or more.
 Otherwise some fragments in the window have been lost.